Lawson

 Residential development activity is lower than average in Lawson according to AreaSearch's national comparison of local real estate markets

 Lawson has averaged approximately one new dwelling approval annually over the past five financial years, totalling six homes.
-No approvals have been recorded so far in FY26.
-On average, 91.2 new residents per year arrive for each dwelling constructed between FY21 and FY25, indicating significant demand exceeding new supply.
-This typically results in price growth and increased buyer competition.
+As of FY26, zero approvals have been recorded.
+Over these five years (FY21 to FY25), an average of 91.2 new residents arrived per year per dwelling constructed, indicating significant demand exceeding supply.
+Consequently, this often leads to price growth and increased buyer competition.

-New properties are constructed at an average value of $95,000, which is below the regional average, suggesting more affordable housing options for buyers.
-In this financial year, $59,000 in commercial approvals have been registered, indicating minimal commercial development activity.
-Compared to the Australian Capital Territory, Lawson has significantly less development activity, 91.0% below the regional average per person.
+The average construction cost value for new properties is $95,000, which is below the regional average, suggesting more affordable housing options for buyers.
+In FY26, $59,000 in commercial approvals have been registered, indicating minimal commercial development activity compared to the Australian Capital Territory region.
+Lawson has significantly less development activity than the regional average, with a 91.0% lower rate per person.

 This limited new supply generally supports stronger demand and values for established dwellings.
-The area's development activity is also under the national average, suggesting its established nature and potential planning limitations.
-Given stable or declining population forecasts, Lawson may experience less housing pressure, creating favourable conditions for buyers.
+When measured against the national average, Lawson's development activity is also below, indicating the area's established nature and suggesting potential planning limitations.
+Given stable or declining population forecasts, Lawson may experience less housing pressure in the future, creating favourable conditions for buyers.

 Frequently Asked Questions - Development